Cy5er/Portfolio/Statistical Natural Language Processing Assignments/Assignment 6/README.md

   - Counts frequency of adjacent token pairs.
   - Merges the most frequent pair iteratively until reaching a predefined vocabulary size.
 - **Evaluation Metrics**: Compared vocabulary sizes, token coverage, and out-of-vocabulary rates before and after subword segmentation.

----

-## Conclusion
-This assignment successfully implements a subword tokenization pipeline, addressing the shortcomings of traditional word-level tokenization.
-By reducing the vocabulary size and improving the handling of out-of-vocabulary words, the subword approach enhances the efficiency and robustness of text processing for downstream NLP tasks.
-Future work could explore integrating these methods with language models to assess improvements in overall performance.